API

 /.

 handler(args, ctx)- Required function.
-Runs on the agent thread when the command is invoked.
+Runs on the agent thread.

 return function(zi)